Amicht/Amicht/README.md

 ### 😎 About Me

-- 🚀  I'm Amit, a passionate full-stack web developer and musician (bass player 💪).
+- 🚀  I'm Amit Licht, a passionate Full-Stack Web Developer and Musician (bass player 💪).
 - ❤️ My great passion is to challange myself, create new things and continue to grow and learn.
 - 🍕 Can't pass 1 week without pizza....
-- 📖  Currently learning: advanced JavaScript and data structures.
+- 📖  Currently working on a fitness-app.

 #### Follow me